Hellshot07/TXON/README.md

-TXON_01 -> Creating a landing page using CSS,HTML and Bootstrap
+TXON_01 -> Creating a landing page using CSS, HTML and Bootstrap

 TXON_02 -> Creating a calculator using JavaScript, HTML and CSS